Copperlode Falls Dam: History

 Originally Cairns' water needs were met with water drawn from Freshwater Creek and Behana Creek.
 It was evident to even the earliest settlers that a larger source of water would need to be secured as Cairns grew.

-With this in mind, one of the city's engineers, F Morris, explored the Lamb Range to the west of the city to find a place to build a dam.
-In 1935, he found a site at Copperlode falls, near the headwaters of Freshwater Creek, that he thought would be suitable.
-Many years later, after a series of surveys confirmed the site's suitability, the Queensland Government approved the site for construction of an earth and rock fill dam.

-The State Government originally set aside A$3 million for the dam, but by the time the dam was completed on 25 March 1976, the total cost had risen to approximately $6.5 million.
-The reservoir holds 38,475 megalitres of water (in comparison to Lake Tinaroo's 407,000 megalitres).
+With this in mind, one of the city's engineers, Frank Morris, explored the Lamb Range to the west of the city to find a place to build a dam.
+In 1935, he found a site at Copperlode Falls, near the headwaters of Freshwater Creek, that he thought would be suitable.
+Many years later, after a series of surveys confirmed the site's suitability, the Queensland Government approved the site for construction of an earth- and rock-fill embankment dam.
+The State Government originally set aside for the dam, but by the time the dam was completed on 25 March 1976, the total cost had risen to approximately $6.5 million.

+The dam wall is 45 m high and 126 m long.
+The reservoir holds 45560 ML (Note: By comparison, the reservoir formed by Tinaroo Dam has a 407000 ML capacity.) over a surface area of 332.7 ha, drawing on a catchment area of 44 km2.
 A reinforced masonry wall was added to the dam crest in 1993 to prevent waves from overtopping the wall in the event of extreme floods.

-From 2015 the dam has been stocked with barramundi fingerlings.
+In 2015, barramundi fingerlings were first stocked in the reservoir.